- What is ketosis?

 Capric acid (C10) is a little less effective at promoting ketosis with a slower rate of conversion into energy compared to caprylic acid.
 Capric acid has been found to help kill Candida, at least in the lab.
 7

 Oils higher in lauric acid and capric acid have their own set of benefits, then.
 Indeed, coconut oil’s much-touted antimicrobial and anti-fungal activity is largely attributed to these two fatty acids.
 So, if you’re looking for a dietary antifungal or antimicrobial, your best bet is probably to take a spoonful of coconut oil.
-Or, choose an MCT oil like Sports Research MCT Oil, which comprises around 33% lauric acid, with reduced caprylic acid.
+Or, choose an MCT oil like Sports Research MCT Oil (View price on Amazon), which comprises around 33% lauric acid, with reduced caprylic acid.

 Interestingly, some people report flu-like symptoms after starting to include capric acid and/or lauric acid-rich coconut oil or MCT oil in they daily regimen.
 This may be because of the toxins released during a mass die-off of Candida or other pathogen.